ulcooney/cookiecutter-python-library/README.rst

 Cookiecutter Python Library
 ===========================

-A Cookiecutter_ template for a basic python library.
+A Cookiecutter_ template for a basic python library including auto-generated sphinx documentation and pytest framework.

 Usage